piotrmaciejbednarski/useme-mcp-server/README.md

 ## Installation

-Add the MCP server to your configuration:
+Clone this repo using `git` then add the MCP server to your configuration:

 ```json
 {